mklan/remote-youtube-dl/README.md

 ```

-the result needs to be exported as the `HASHED_KEY` environment variable
+the result needs to be exported as the `YDL_HASHED_KEY` environment variable

 ## Development